Mortal/gittalk/gittalk.md

 * `git commit -m "fixes and foxes"`
 * `git pull`
 * `git push`
-* Removing the checkout and starting from scratch with a fresh clone
+* "Let me just the whole repository and start from scratch with a fresh clone"

 ### Intermediate